What's the Job Description of a Medical Office Assistant?

 Generally, you can qualify to become a medical office assistant with a certificate or associate's degree in the field, though you might only need a high school diploma and training through your employer.
 Several community colleges and vocational schools offer programs in medical office assisting that cover emergency situations, medical billing, and medical office safety standards.
 The U.S. Bureau of Labor Statistics (BLS) stated that you could also increase your job opportunities by earning a certification from a professional organization (www.bls.gov).

 The American Association of Medical Assistants offers a Certified Medical Assistant (CMA) credential if you'd like to earn voluntary certification (www.aama-ntl.org).
 To qualify, you must graduate from an accredited medical assisting program or be less than 30 days away from completing your program.
 CMA certification requires you to pass an exam and pay appropriate fees.
 Once you receive your CMA credential, you'll need to renew it every five years.
 To recertify, you can either take the exam again or earn approved continuing education credits.

 Salary Info and Job Outlook

-According to PayScale.com, the majority of medical office assistants earn between $23,000 and $45,000 a year as of June 2019.
-Although the U.S. Bureau of Labor Statistics (BLS, www.bls.gov) does not provide information specific to the field of medical office assistance, the BLS did project that the employment of medical records and health information technicians will likely grow by about 13% between 2016 and 2026, a rate faster than the average predicted for all occupations.
+According to PayScale.com, the majority of medical office assistants earn between $23,000 and $45,000 a year as of March 2021.
+Although the U.S. Bureau of Labor Statistics (BLS, www.bls.gov) does not provide information specific to the field of medical office assistance, the BLS did project that the employment of medical records and health information technicians will likely grow by about 8% between 2019 and 2029, a rate much faster than the average predicted for all occupations.